Ukraine men's national basketball team: EuroBasket 2013

+Eugene "Pooh" Jeter versus Vasilije Micić as Ukraine plays Serbia at Eurobasket 2013.

 After failing to qualify for the EuroBasket in 1999, along with uninspiring results at the finals in 2001, 2003, 2005, and 2011 respectively, Ukraine was eager to turn their fortunes around at EuroBasket 2013.
 Ukraine was placed into Group A to begin their tournament run.
 The national team was victorious in their first three matches of the tournament, against Belgium, Israel, and Germany.
 Heading into their fourth match against the heavily favoured France, Ukraine displayed genuine toughness in a losing effort to the eventual tournament champions 71–77.
 In their final game of the preliminary phase, the team turned around and displayed resilience in blowing out Great Britain 68–87 to advance to the second group phase.
 There, they were blasted in their first match of group play against Latvia, but redeemed themselves with a quality victory over Serbia a few days later.
 Ukraine went on to lose their final game in the group to Lithuania, however, it was enough to clinch a spot into the knockout rounds.
 In the quarter-finals, Ukraine was paired up against Croatia, although the national team would come up short 84–72.
 With the loss, Ukraine went on to play in classification matches to determine 5th–8th place.
 The team defeated Italy, before falling to Slovenia to finish up in sixth place.
 It was the best result for Ukraine at the EuroBasket to that point.